 Once I knew which peak to go after, I continued to follow the Beaver Brook Trail looking for the 4400 foot contour where I planned to start my bushwhack.
 That’s when I spotted the herd path, which took me most of the way to the summit canister.
 When I was close I headed to the highest ground I could see and saw the canister hanging from a tree.
 I’d made it!

 From here, I retrace my steps back to the Beaver Brook Trail and quickly climbed to the open summit of the main Moosilauke peak, where I hung out for a while and enjoyed the sun.
 There was virtually no wind that Friday, which is a rare occurrence at the Moosilauke summit sign.

-From the summit, I studied the peaks, eyeing another bushwhack that I want to do one of these days, named Mt Clough. a bowling ball shaped peak, on the New Hampshire Hundred Highest peak list.
-It looks like it’d be a tough winter bushwhack do to the exposure, but it’s an interesting and remote peak nonetheless.
+From the summit, I studied the peaks, eyeing another bushwhack that I want to do one of these days, named Mt Clough. a bowling ball-shaped peak, on the New Hampshire Hundred Highest peak list.
+It looks like it’d be a tough winter bushwhack due to the exposure, but it’s an interesting and remote peak nonetheless.

 With daylight dwindling, I made my way back down the Benton Trail reaching my car just as the sun went set.
 What a fabulous hike this had been on a clear day in the sun.
 I’d reached my objectives and had a great warm-up hike before backpacking The Kinsmans and The Cannon Balls later that weekend.